-The idea is to incorporate keyword rich “telling” terms of what the website encompasses and is about.
+Which is to incorporate keyword-rich “telling” terms of what the website encompasses and is about.

 3. Use HTML Headers Properly

-Headers are basically that.
-The title or lead in of an article or content.
-I am referring to the html code: H1, H2, etc. that leads off paragraphs in content.
+A headers is basically the title or lead-in of an article or content.
+I am referring to the HTML code: H1, H2, etc. that leads off paragraphs in content.
 Google sees these as important.
 So should you.

-You should only use one H1 tag per page as this is the main header and will confuse search engines when more are used and devalue your rankings.
+You should only use one H1 tag per page as this is the main header and will confuse search engines when more is used and devalue your rankings.

 H2’s should be similar to H1’s.
 A good place for keywords, but a good practice is to base this on sub-subjects for the page.